The Mass of Hope:

 appeared in the 1903 Solesmes "Liber Usualis" (Mocquereau).

-Renaissance style utilizing the chant thematically, as a subject of polyphony and as a cantus
+Renaissance styling by utilizing the chant thematically, as a subject of polyphony and, in the Kyrie, as a cantus

 in the prestigious 14th International Composition Competition Jihlava 2018 at the 60th Festival of International Choral Art held in Jihlava, Czech Republic in May of 2018.
 To quote the announcement, "we look forward to a performance of the work at an upcoming year of the Choir Festival in Jihlava".

 Du Mont's "Messe Royale" was originally published in the 1660 manuscript Cinq Messes

 en plein-chant and later in the "Liber Usualis".
 In that same year of 1660, during the reign of Louis XIV,